epiphyllum/congeal/README.md

-A collection of macro annotations for doing dependency injection.
+A collection of type macros (or annotation macros) for doing dependency injection.

+*Please note* this project is *on ice* until I hear that either type macros or annotation macros are going to make it into the main Scala branch, at least as an experimental feature.

 Under the hood, congeal uses the cake pattern.